Zhinan Temple

 Zhinan Temple (指南宮 (Zhǐnán Gōng); also called 仙公廟, Xiāngōng Miào; also anglicized as "Chihnan" or "Jhihnan") is a Taoist temple on the slopes of Houshan (猴山, "Monkey Mountain") in Wenshan District of Taipei, Taiwan.
 It was founded in 1882.
 The temple's main deity is Lü Dongbin, one of the Eight Immortals.
 As Lü is said to dwell in the southern courtyard of the heavenly court, the temple acts as a compass pointing toward the south (指南, zhǐnán); hence the name.

 Overview

 Popular folklore holds that unmarried couples who visit the temple together will break up.
 One explanation is that Lü Dongbin, famous for his Taoist sexual prowess, can be counted upon to seduce any unmarried woman (older versions specify that she must be a virgin).
 Another is that since Lü Dongbin's love for Immortal Woman He went unanswered, he is jealous of lovers.

 Zhinan Temple is famous for its stairway of "1000" steps.
 (This is to the Yuanzhen Pond and the Tudigong shrine; the gate of the Chunyang Chapel requires a further 300 steps.)
-Several bus routes also serve the temple, especially No. 530 from Zhinan Bus Company.
-Access by cable car was available between 2007 and 2008, was then suspended due to erosion-related structural problems, and has since been restored.
+The New Song of the Black Cat and Black Dog, released in 1932, is an about a couple who visit Zhinan Temple to pray for their marriage.
+The dual protagonists of Brother Liu and Brother Wang on the Roads in Taiwan make Zhinan Temple the first stop of their tour of Taiwan.